-How To Find A "Stop Trumpcare" Sit-In Near You To Protest The GOP Health Care Bill
+How To Find A "Stop Trumpcare" Sit-In Near You

 The fight against Republicans' attempts to repeal Obamacare continued with several "Stop Trumpcare" sit-ins in states across the country on Thursday.
 The Senate health care bill was delayed from coming to a vote before the Fourth of July recess, and those who oppose the bill (including a majority of Americans, according to polls) took full advantage of the break to voice their opposition to their elected representatives.

 Organized by a coalition of progressive groups — Democracy Spring, Our Revolution, Democratic Socialists of America, #AllOfUs, Progressive Democrats of America, Ultraviolet, the People's Consortium, the Working Families Party, and resisthere.org — the sit-ins are a form of "nonviolent direct action" at district offices of senators across the country in protest against the Republican health care bill.